C00reNUT/neural-style/README.md

 Some improvements of this implementation over vanilla ["A Neural Algorithm of Artistic Style"][paper_arxiv] paper:
 * Hierarchical style transfer (see `--max-hierarchy`)
-* Default VGG network topology as well as smaller SqueezeNet v1.1 backend (use `--network-type` to switch)
+* Default VGG network topology as well as smaller SqueezeNet v1.1 backend (use `--network-type` to switch), see detail on SqueezeNet below
 * Adjustable inter-layer weights (see `--style-layer-weight-exp`)
 * Adjustable pooling (use `--pooling`)
 * Color-preserving style transfer (either in YUV or HSV spaces, see `--preserve-colors` and additional script `luma_transfer.py`)